 With that, I also installed the iOS version from the App Store, where it is listed as “Ultrasurf VPN.”
 Since Ultrasurf is not a VPN in the true sense, I find it somewhat misleading to title it as such.

-Here is a side-by-side comparison of both the iOS and Android applications of Ultrasurf:
+Here is a side-by-side comparison of Ultrasurf's iOS and Android applications:

 As you can see, both applications have a similar design and are geared towards usability on the go, with minimal customization options available.
 Of course, that could be a strength as well as a limitation.